AymanCE-SE/pervasion/frontend/FEATURES.md

 ## SEO Features

-- Server-side rendering for critical pages
-- Meta tags for social sharing
+- SEO-friendly meta tags via `react-helmet-async` and social sharing meta
-- Structured data for projects
+- Structured data for projects (JSON-LD)
-- Sitemap generation
+- Sitemap generation and `robots.txt` configuration
-- Robots.txt configuration
-- Language-specific URLs
+- Language-specific URLs for Arabic/English

-- Image optimization
+> Note: this project uses client-side rendering (Vite + React).
+There is no server-side rendering (SSR) in the current setup — SEO is handled with meta tags and static sitemap generation.

 ## Performance Optimizations